 We offer a range of services to support you through the legal ins and outs of dealing with dementia.
-All our services are free with the exception of our CPD-Accredited training courses.
+All our services are free with the exception of our Lasting Power of Attorney workshops and home service.

 Individual help and support

-- Our Legal Helpline – 0203 405 5940 – operates flexible hours but is always open Tuesday to Thursday evenings, 6-8pm during school term time.
-Please leave a message if you cannot get through and we will call you back that evening or the following day.
+- Our Legal Helpline – 0203 405 5940 – is always open however as Sara works for AgeUK part time she is rarely there to answer the phone.
+Please leave a message if you cannot get through and we will call you back as soon as we can.

 - Email enquiries and questions to email@example.com